moorepants/dissertation/physicalparameters.rst

    The handlebar mounted as a torsional pendulum.

-I choose the center of the stem clamp bolt to be the reference point (as was the front and rear wheel centers for the front and rear frames).
+I choose the center of the stem clamp bolt to be the reference point (as were the front and rear wheel centers for the front and rear frames).
 The location of this point relative to the front wheel center was measured as shown in :ref:`Figure 13 <figHandlebarGeometry>`.